Oceania Ecosystem Services Forum 2019

 - Workshops: a setting for courses, training or stakeholders to discuss technical topics and engage in active exchanges of ideas and expertise.

-- Poster Session: opportunities for high quality natural and social science researchers, practitioners and decision makers from all sectors to visually present their work.
+- Posters: opportunities for high quality natural and social science researchers, practitioners and decision makers from all sectors to visually present their work.

 - Community Events: opportunities for local, indigenous and academic knowledge systems to interact.
 These events focus on ‘bottom-up’ and apply principles of ‘subsidiarity’.